 - Follow the process.

 - Meet the deadlines.

 - Ask for help if you need it.
-If you have questions or need help at any time, please call a Quartz Champion.
+If you have questions or need help at any time, please call your Quartz Champion Service Team.
 Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance.